teranetsrl/oauth2_client/README.md

 Apart from the order, the printed scopes should correspond **exactly** to the ones you requested.

 ### I get an error *PlatformException(CANCELED, User canceled login, null, null)* on Android ###
-Please make sure you modified the *AndroidManifest.xml* file adding the  ```flutter_web_auth.CallbackActivity``` and the intent filter needed to open the browser window for the authorization workflow.
+Please make sure you modified the *AndroidManifest.xml* file adding the  ```com.linusu.flutter_web_auth_2.CallbackActivity``` and the intent filter needed to open the browser window for the authorization workflow.

-The AndroidManifest.xml file must contain the ```flutter_web_auth.CallbackActivity``` activity.
+The AndroidManifest.xml file must contain the ```com.linusu.flutter_web_auth_2.CallbackActivity``` activity.
 Copy and paste the below code and CHANGE the value of `android:scheme` to match the scheme used in the redirect uri:

 ```xml
 <activity android:name="com.linusu.flutter_web_auth_2.CallbackActivity" android:exported="true">